Incorrect or missing data on reports

-- Click Modify Report, and click the Filters tab.
+- Click Customize Report, and click the Filters tab.

 - Check that the filters have not been changed in a way that would hide the missing accounts.
 For example, filtering the report for specific accounts leaves out all other accounts.

 - If you want to remove all filters, in the Current Choices list, click each line, press Delete, click OK, and view the report.